ScazLab/nao_tutoring/README.md

 The project's Python scripts are located in the `python_scripts/` directory.
 The main script is `nao_server.py`.

-After cloning the repository, within the folder python_scripts/, type mkdir data.
+After cloning the repository, within the folder python_scripts/, type 'mkdir data'.
 This creates a data directory that nao_server.py will look for when running the code.

 ### Installing naoqi